arun-amalolbhavan/mockGMail/README.md

-# `MockGMail` — A mock GMail web clinet written in AngularJS
+# `MockGMail` — A mock GMail web clinet using AngularJS